Sustainable Code Generation Using Large Language Models: A Systematic Literature Review: Research Methodology

 Three such rounds emerged.
 Our initial Fleiss’ Kappa index was 0.378, indicating low agreement.
 Post-analysis showed that the main issues were unclear selection criteria and inconsistent interpretations of sustainability-related concepts.
 Disagreements arose from including papers on energy efficiency in domains other than code generation, as well as studies on DNNs or CNNs, which were outside our scope.
 Another challenge was the definition of sustainability, where some studies focused solely on efficiency without explicitly addressing sustainability.
 We refined the inclusion criteria to focus strictly on LLMs and code generation by excluding studies on general neural networks and other application domains, and then conducted a second iteration.
 In the second iteration, Fleiss’ Kappa inter-rater agreement increased to 0.833, indicating that the researchers had reached a sufficient and consistent understanding of the inclusion criteria.

-We then applied the refined inclusion criteria independently to the entire set of retrieved publications, identifying 170 studies for full-text review.
-To maintain consistency, we used the same pilot process with Fleiss’ Kappa measurement during this stage.
-After carefully reading the full texts, we found that only 15 studies fully met the refined criteria and were included as primary studies.
-We chose not to apply additional quality assessment filters, as the final pool of studies was already small and the research area is still emerging.
-This approach allowed us to remain as inclusive as possible while ensuring relevance to our research focus.
+We then applied the refined inclusion criteria to all retrieved publications, identifying 170 studies for full-text review.
+To ensure consistency, the same pilot process with Fleiss’ Kappa measurement was used at this stage.
+After full-text screening, only 15 studies met the criteria and were included as primary studies.
+No additional quality assessment filters were applied, as the final pool was already small and the research area is still emerging.
+This approach ensured inclusiveness while maintaining relevance to our research focus.

-We conducted a snowballing \cite{jalali2012systematic} search to identify additional relevant primary studies.
-Snowballing involves reviewing the reference lists of papers (backward snowballing) and the papers that cite them (forward snowballing) to find further studies.
-In this study, both forward and backward snowballing were applied to the 15 retrieved primary studies.
-Google Scholar was used to obtain the citations for each paper, and the same selection criteria were applied to both their references and citations.
-This process yielded 4 additional relevant papers, \textit{bringing the final pool of primary studies to 19}.
-Figure \ref{fig:protocol} shows how the initial 2,015 publications retrieved from the databases were reduced to these 19 primary studies, which were then used for data extraction.
+We conducted a snowballing \cite{jalali2012systematic} search to identify additional primary studies.
+This involved reviewing both reference lists (backward snowballing) and citing papers (forward snowballing).
+Both approaches were applied to the 15 selected studies, using Google Scholar to retrieve citations.
+The same selection criteria were applied to all references and citations.
+This process identified 3 additional studies, bringing the final set to 18 primary studies.
+Fig. \ref{fig:protocol} illustrates how the initial 2,015 publications were reduced to these 18 studies used for data extraction.

-\subsection{Data Extraction Form}
+\section{Data Extraction Form}

 We created a structured data extraction form to collect information from each primary study consistently and accurately, focusing on our research questions (RQ1–RQ4).
 First, three researchers prepared a draft extraction form based on a small sample of studies.
 We then met to combine these drafts into the final extraction form shown in Table~\ref{tab:dataform}.
 The categories in the form were designed to capture the main differences found in research on sustainable code generation using LLMs.